Digital Pictionary

 1. Give a disclaimer: What you make matters.
 There is no right or wrong way to be creative

-4. Participants will take turns creating a new whiteboard, selecting and drawing someone else’s sticky note.
+5. The Drawing Phase: Participants will take turns creating a new whiteboard, selecting one of the objects from the sticky notes, and drawing it.

-6. The group will try to guess what is being drawn.
-The participant or you use the whiteboard pencil tool to cross off the sticky note.
+7. The Guessing Game: The group will try to guess what is being drawn.
+Once guessed, the participant or the facilitator will use the pencil tool to cross off that sticky note.

-7. Students can create a new drawing board for their turn.
+8. Rotation: Students can create a clean whiteboard for each new turn.

 • For larger courses or just for time constraints in general, when students share consider either: